xyonox/file-organizer/README.md

 - Loads folder and extension mappings from `organizedFolders.json`.
 - Supports a dry-run mode that shows planned moves without changing files.
 - Supports optional recursive scanning with the `-r` flag.
+- Supports a separate output directory with the `-o` flag.
 - Leaves macOS `.app` bundles and configured category folders untouched.
 - Leaves unsupported files and existing directories untouched.